monkeynova/logic-solver/README.md

 This repository is split into a few pieces.

- * At the top-level are a few logic puzzles that have been converted from natural English to lambda expression that can then be solved
+ * puzzle/... contains all the library code to iterate and find a solution to a logic puzzle.
- * puzzle/... contains all the library code to iterate and find a solution to a logic puzzle
+ * proto/... contains a few logic puzzles that have been converted from natural English to lambda expression that can then be solved.
+They all use proto enums to describe the values being chosen.
- * sudoku/... maps sudoku problems into a logic puzzle like lambda space
+ * sudoku/... maps sudoku problems into a logic puzzle like lambda space.
- * ken_ken/... does the same as sudoku, but for 'KenKen' problems
+ * ken_ken/... does the same as sudoku, but for 'KenKen' problems.

 ## Purpose